 One of the estimates done prior WRC-07 was UMTS Forum Report 37 [4] and this estimate is also included in ITU-R M.2072 “World mobile telecommunication market forecast”, section 6.2.6.
 Report 37 estimated that from 2012 to 2020, total daily traffic in the Representative Western European country will grow from 250TB to approximately 5 750TB.

-In below Figure xxy, this estimate together with another one, which estimated the global mobile traffic (WLAN offloading traffic excluded) up to year 2020, are presented.
+In below Figure 22, this estimate together with another one, which estimated the global mobile traffic (WLAN offloading traffic excluded) up to year 2020, are presented.
 Both are taken from Report ITU-R M.2072 (done at the year 2005).

-FIGURE xxY
+FIGURE 22.